Master of Business Administration (MBA) Degree, Executive Program

 - transcripts from all previously-attended and/or degree-granting institutions

 - resume with complete work history

 *Scores from the TOEFL, PTE, or IELTS are also required for international applicants, whose undergraduate degree was from an institution where the primary language of instruction was not English.

 **The Executive Assessment (EA) is only accepted for MBA Degree, Executive Program applicants.

 Executive MBA Degree Program

-In addition to meeting the standards for admission to the other MBA programs, students admitted to the Executive MBA degree program typically have at least 10 years of relevant work experience with 10 of those being at the management level.
+In addition to meeting the standards for admission to the other MBA programs, students admitted to the Executive MBA degree program typically have between 15-20 years of relevant work experience with 10 of those being at the management level.

 Academic and Professional Standards

 Students must meet both academic and professional standards to continue academic work and to graduate.
 In accepting admission to the MBA program, all students agree to be governed by the standards and procedures for dismissal or disciplinary action stated below.